cl3080/Paper-Reading-Notes/Deep-Neural-Networks-for-YouTube-Recommendations.md

 2. **Ranking:** find dozens of items from hundrends of items and recommend them to users, accuracy is imporant

 Note: in recent applications, some systems might have a middle stage between canidate generation and ranking.

+Let break down the system and explain these two stages one by one.

+## Candidate Generation
+Features: **watch vector**, **search vector**, geographic embeddng, **example age**, etc

+Watch vector is the taking the average of vectors for historical watched video vectors.
+The video vector is the embedding vectors trained from the model.
+Similar for search vectors.